Cirkit Designer Logo

 Technical Specifications

-The following table outlines the key technical details of the 5V 5A Dual PD Power Module:
+Below are the key technical details of the 5V 5A Dual PD Power Module:

 Parameter Specification

-Output Voltage 5V
+Output Voltage 5V DC (fixed)

-Maximum Output Current 5A per port
+Output Current Up to 5A per port

 Efficiency Up to 95%

-Protection Features Overcurrent, overvoltage, short-circuit protection
+Protection Features Overcurrent, overvoltage, short-circuit

 Pin Configuration and Descriptions